barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 to optimize the `get_or_default` function implementation.
 The function always returns a copy of the value it chooses to return.
-Being good C++ programmers, we might want to get rid of that extra copy-construction and change the return value to a _constant reference_ to string instead of the by value return causing the copy.
+Being good C++ programmers, we might want to get rid of that extra copy-construction and change the return value to a _constant reference_ to string instead of the by-value return that causes the copy.
 Let me quote Louis Brandy: "this code \[would be\] _hopelessly broken_".
 The problem does not manifest if we return a reference to an element inside the map.
 This is of course fine, but if the map does not contain the given key, we return a reference to the